smessie/Article-ESWC2024-DFDP/content/literature.md

 A technology using RDF is [RDForms](cite:cites metasolutions_rdforms_nodate), allowing form-based editing and presentation of RDF.
 It consists of 2 main components: the *RDForms library* and the *RDForms templates*.
 The first one is responsible for the parsing, serializing, and manipulation of RDF graphs, while the latter makes sure the right RDF expression is produced and manipulated.
-Although this system successfully provides form-based editing and presentation of RDF data, it lacks reasoning capabilities, schema alignment tasks, or event-driven actions as introduced in the paper's concept.
+Although this system successfully provides form-based editing and presentation of RDF data, it lacks reasoning capabilities, schema alignment tasks, and event-driven actions as introduced in the paper's concept.

 ### Ontologies

-A first ontology is [SHACL](cite:cites shacl), short for Shapes Constraint Language, which is a W3C recommendation.
-It is a vocabulary used to define and validate RDF graphs based on a set of conditions, which are declared in shapes and consist of constraints.
+[SHACL](cite:cites shacl), short for Shapes Constraint Language, is a W3C recommendation vocabulary used to define and validate RDF graphs based on a set of conditions, which are declared in shapes and consist of constraints.
 These shapes can also be viewed as a description of the data graphs they validate.
 Besides validation, such descriptions can also be used for user interface building, or thus to define the form's display part.
-A property shape comprises non-validating properties, which SHACL processors ignore, and validating properties that represent validation conditions.
+A property shape comprises non-validating properties, ignored by SHACL processors, and validating properties that represent validation conditions.
 The former can be utilized to provide supplementary information, such as for form construction, while the latter specify constraints on the values of the properties of the focus node.
 Examples are `sh:datatype` and `sh:minCount`.